 WFOs will issue winter weather warnings or winter weather advisories when hazardous winter weather is occurring, imminent, or has a high probability of occurrence over part or all of the forecast area.
-WFOs should issue winter weather warnings and winter weather advisories with as much lead time as possible for the first, second, or occasionally third forecast periods (fourth period on rare occasions), when there is an 80 percent or greater chance of a hazardous winter weather event meeting or exceeding local warning, advisory and/or impact criteria.
+WFOs should issue winter weather warnings and winter weather advisories with as much lead time as possible when there is an 80 percent or greater confidence of a hazardous winter weather event meeting or exceeding local warning, advisory and/or impact criteria.
+WFOs are encouraged to collaborate warning and advisory issuances for lower probabilities of a hazardous winter weather event, whenever local impact criteria warrants earlier messaging (see Section 6.3.2.3 for examples of local impact criteria)

-6.3.2.3 Impact Criteria
+6.3.2.3 Impact-Based Criteria

-The following is an example of impact criteria: A winter storm is forecast but accumulations will not meet published criteria.
+The following is an example of impact-based criteria: A winter storm is forecast but accumulations will not meet published criteria.
 However, if it is early in the season or during a critical time of day such as rush hour when the impact will likely be high, then a Winter Storm Warning might be warranted.
 The forecaster may message winter weather hazards based on locally defined impacts through core partner feedback, and coordinate with surrounding WFOs for a consistent message.
 Alternatively, WFOs can also opt for means of alternative messaging in lieu of the existing suite of winter warnings for locations at or above criteria when impacts are not expected to warrant alerting due to local climate or elevation and the risk of over-warning.